 Socials and Family Social Programme

-Because of the need to maintain social distancing the programme is current suspended.
-We will review this further after 27th April 2020.
+Because of the need to maintain social distancing the programme remains suspended.

 Rent is due as normal within contracted periods.
-People pay rent across the contracted period whether they are present or not, which is why rent is charged across Christmas and Easter when many single students are not present.
+People pay rent across the contracted period whether they are present or not, which is why rent is charged across Christmas, Easter and in some cases summer when some students are not present.
 In reality, as Unipol is a student housing charity it only uses its properties for students and so your rent is effectively set to cover the annual cost of your house/flat.

 If you are having problems paying your rent because you, or you family, have seen your income fall or because work-related income has stopped, then you can talk to our finance staff about how to pay the rent and we can arrange payment by instalments or by special arrangement.

-Unipol are recruiting staff to cover both full time staff posts, summer temporary posts and part time post for Resident’s Assistants next year.
-We will continue to interview for these posts and interviews can be undertaken by Skype.
+Unipol are recruiting staff to cover part time posts for Resident’s Assistants next year.
+We will continue to interview for these posts and interviews can be undertaken by Zoom or Skype.

 Unipol works in partnership with the University of Leeds to run the Homestay service designed to place students in local households to improve language development in an immersive environment.
-We are grateful to Homestay hosts who have taken in students over the last few weeks.
-Most students are now stopping travelling and currently there are now only 14 students in the system.
-Individual advice is given to Homestay hosts and this advice has been given since the onset of the virus.
+The Homestay service is now suspended.

 All conferences have been moved to the next academic year and the rescheduled dates will be made available soon.
 Delegates can either carry over their bookings or get a refund.

-Remember, you can contact us by Web Chat and email which are probably the most efficient ways of communicating at this time.
+Remember, you can contact us by Web Chat and email which are probably the most efficient ways of communicating.